mssiegel/SeleniumJSCodePlayground/README.md

 # SeleniumJSCodePlayground
-This is a mini-replica of the code used by the J.Crew QA Automation Engineering Team.
-It is a Code Playground to experiment and practice using the Page Object Model with Selenium WebdriverJS
+This is a Code Playground to experiment and practice using the Page Object Model with Selenium WebdriverJS

-Why was this repository created:<br />
-What if an engineer want to make a change to Base Page and see its effect on codebase?<br />
-What if an engineer want to make a change to a Page Object and see its effect on codebase?<br />
-What if an engineer wants to make a brief change to tests and see if it will speed up test speed?

-Now any engineer can experiment like that instantly.
-Why?
-Because this is a mini replica with a simple codebase.
-This means its easy to understand this entire codebase plus it means all test suites can run VERY FAST.

 To run, simply clone this repository and `npm run install`<br />
 To run in headless mode, simply uncomment the line in BasePage.js